mikrono/tModLoaderWiki_kr_ko/Another-Simple-Harmony-Transpiler-Tutorial.md

 By annotating the new IL code, we can see that our logic is neatly contained all before the original `return 566` code.
 Now lets work on Harmony code.
 Finally!

 ## Harmony Patch
 If you skipped to here, note that we now know what instructions we want to add and where.
-Now we will make the Transplier code.
+Now we will make the Transpiler code.
 We'll begin with the basic framework, annotating our static class with `HarmonyPatch` Attributes to specify the target method:
 ```cs
 /// <summary>
 /// Patches Player.beeType to return a Beenade 10% of the time if Player.strongBees is true